 And when they came to the threshing floor of Nacon, Uzzah put out his hand to the ark of God and took hold of it, for the oxen stumbled.
 And the anger of the Lord was kindled against Uzzah, and God struck him down there because of his error, and he died there beside the ark of God.

 Church-goers who read the lectionary texts in July may wonder, as I have, why these verses are removed.
-Perhaps the reading is abridged for the sake of simplicity and clarity, but I suspect a different motive: the deleted verses have been deemed too uncomfortable to include.
+Perhaps the reading is abridged for the sake of simplicity and clarity, but I suspect a different motive: the deleted verses have been deemed too uncomfortable.
 They present a violent, angry, even petulant God who kills a follower for using his hands to keep a holy object from falling to the ground.
 Rather than allow these problematic verses to raise the difficult question of how a loving and merciful God could act this way, the lectionary authors deleted them.